lilypond/lilypond/Documentation/user/README.txt

   where `@example' starts the line (without leading spaces).

-* Use the `quote' option in @lilypond commands if possible.

-  Do not compress the input vertically; this is, do not use
+* Do not compress the input vertically; this is, do not use

     Beginning of logical unit
     @example